FabianIDE/sports-wheelchair-project/README.md

 18. Connect the Raspberry Pi and Powerbank using USB cable.
 19. Connect the wires between the Adafruit Feather and the BNO055 according to image (3).
 20. Connect the Adafruit Feather and Powerbank using Micro USB cable.
-21. Bluetooth connection settings [FIXME].
+21. Find & set Feather UUID.
-22. DCD connection settings [FIXME].
-TOKENS ETC.
+22. Find & set DCD thing token (see DCD website).
-23. Grafana connection settings [FIXME].
+23. Find and select the correct data to display in Grafana.
 24. Equip the heartrate monitor.
 25. Start the heartrate monitor.
 26. Find the Raspberry Pi on your network.